Governments pledge won't give up search for Malaysia Airlines jet

-SYDNEY (Reuters) - Australia, China and Malaysia pledged on Monday not to give up searching for a Malaysia Airlines jetliner that disappeared almost two months ago, despite lingering questions about how to proceed and who will pay.
+SYDNEY, May 5 (Reuters) - Government officials from Australia, China and Malaysia pledged on Monday not to give up searching for a Malaysia Airlines jetliner that disappeared almost two months ago, despite lingering questions about how to proceed and who will pay.

 No trace of Flight MH370 has been found since it vanished on a scheduled service from Kuala Lumpur to Beijing on March 8, despite the most intensive search in commercial aviation history.

+But after weeks of scouring millions of square kilometres without finding any sign of debris, Australian authorities have called off the air and surface search.

-With the air and surface search now halted, a new search phase costing around A$60 million ($55 million) will begin after existing visual and sonar search data is analyzed and a contractor is found to lease the sophisticated equipment needed, officials said after meeting in Canberra.
+A new search phase costing around A$60 million ($55.58 million) will begin after existing visual and sonar search data is analysed and a contractor is found to lease the sophisticated equipment needed, the officials said after meeting in Canberra.

 “So, I think we will be looking for increasing involvement from the manufacturers, and their host countries.”